Detox Genes: CYP Genes and GST Genes

 Cytochrome P450 genes (also called CYP genes) are largely responsible for Phase one detox in the liver.
 In Phase one detox, fat-soluble toxins are transformed into reactive molecules and free radicals, which can actually be more harmful than the toxins themselves.
 In a healthy body, Phase two detox snatches up and converts these reactive molecules quickly, so they do little harm.
 Then these toxins are removed from the body through urine, feces, or sweat.

 But a problem arises if you have overactive CYP genes.
 You might think this would be good: Your Phase one detox system is fast.
 But it turns out this is quite problematic because Phase 1 is completed quickly, and reactive molecules and free-radicals can build up in your body causing extra harm if Phase two can't keep up.
-(We'll talk about those genes in a bit.)
+(We'll talk about Phase 2 genes in a bit.)

 What to do about it: